dbosk/introtools/modules/terminal/terminal.md

   - `mv`
   - `rm`

-The above file management.
-The following focus more on file contents, see the manual pages to see what they do.
+The above commands focus on file management.
+The following focus more on file contents, see the manual pages (and experiment) to see what they do.

   - `cat`
   - `more` and `less`